 Always be supportive of each other.
 Have a great understanding of each other’s strengths and weaknesses, and use that to your advantage as an empathetic leader.
 Attitudes create a ripple effect on your surroundings.
 So, be sure to have a helping hand, and stay positive to uplift everyone’s motivation.

 Every team needs a person they can depend on.
 Show up on time, and if you can, show up early!
 This shows your teammates that you value their time.
-Being reliable does not mean saying “yes” to everything asked of them, but rather using your judgement and knowing the right time to help, and prioritizing more urgent matters.
-Being reliable also means being able to start and end a tasked you promised to do.
+Being reliable does not mean saying “yes” to everything asked of them, but rather using your judgment and knowing the right time to help, and prioritizing more urgent matters.
+Being reliable also means being able to start and end a task you promised to do.

 Being accurate is one of the most important things in a team.
 How do we make sure that things are done right?
 First, you have to have a great understanding of the team’s goals.
 Be specific to the objective, and communicate it to everyone on the team.
 Be detail-oriented, and understand the time constriction of the task; delegating to different team members can help speed up the process.

 The most valuable people in teams are the proactive ones — those who don’t wait around for further instructions, but rather take it upon themselves to problem-solve.
 Proactive people consistently make sure that things are done correctly!
 They are the ones who fix things without being asked to, and do not leave stuff out for others to take care of.

 Does your team provide a safe space for everyone to share their thoughts and concerns with one another?
 This question needs to be asked to make sure that everyone is on the same page.
 Don’t be afraid to share your ideas, and collaborate with one another.
 Everyone needs a space where they can share opinions and suggestions without being judged.